Thoughtful-Oasis/LLM-Worldview-Extraction-using-vector-ontologies/README.md

 - number_of_songs: the number of songs to retrieve for each query.
 - list of genres, we provided a default list and a large list, which was used in the paper.

+### LLM setting
+You can change the import function in the build_search_db.py to import from ollama_llm_response.py instead of llm_response.py this will run the experiment with a locally hosted model using Ollama.

 to run the build_search_db.py script, run the following command:
 ```